MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### App does not appear on the Conditional Access App Control apps page

 When onboarding an app to Conditional Access App Control, the final step in the deployment guides is to have the end user navigate to the app.
-The recommendations listed below are steps that can be done if the app is not appearing after having gone through the guides.
+The recommendations listed below are steps that can be done if the app isn't appearing after having gone through the guides.

 **Recommended steps**